gooddata/gooddata-productivity-tools/docs/BACKUP.md

 The tool requires the following arguments on input:
 - `ws_csv` - a path to a csv file defining target workspace IDs to restore to, and a backup source paths
 - `conf` - a path to a configuration file containing information required for accessing the backup source storage
-- `--input-type`, `-t` - specfication of how the input file from the first argument is handled.
+- `--input-type`, `-t` - specification of how the input file from the first argument is handled.
 This argument is optional.

 ### Input type